xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Privilege Escalation/Windows Privesc/JuicyPotatoFuzzer(JPF)/readme.md

 # Juicy Potato Fuzzer

-I've designed a script that will automatically check CLSIDs that are OS specific.
-Whichever CLSIDs are successful just utilize those.
+I createda script that will check every NT Authority CLSID for a specified Operating System.

 ### Requires:
 JuicyPotato